sumanjs/suman/examples/12-using-suman-with-babel.md

 # Using Suman with Babel

 Using Babel may be very cool, but first I want to temper/curb your enthusiam for using Babel in any serious/mission critical development environment.

 In effect, we wish to dissuade you from transpiling tests before you run them, because this adds a big layer of complexity, which makes debugging even harder and sets yourself up for some weird transpilation related problems, no doubt.

 Let's say that again - it's probably a bad idea to use Babel to transpile tests.
 Here are our reasons:

-1. Babel slows down development of tests, because running an individual test through Babel takes time.
+1. Babel slows down development of tests, because running an individual test through Babel takes a lot more time.
-You thought starting up the JVM was slow?
 2. If you need to transpile a Suman test file, you obviously can't just run it with the node executable, which is inconvenient at best.
 You will have to transpile it first, then run it with node, (again, if you wish to use plain node to execute a test, which makes debugging super easy).
 3. Intriguingly, the ES7 async/await construct can be achieved directly via ES6 generators + Promises, so we recommend just using "plain-old" generator functions until ES7 is finalized and part of Node itself.*